Do you want to know how to increase your metabolism?

 This represents all of the calories your body burns each day via exercise.
-Weight training, cardio, sports and anything similar fits into this category.
+Weight training, cardio, sports, walking, and anything similar fits into this category.
 This aspect of metabolism can obviously vary from one person to the next, as some people are much more physically active than others.

 - Thermic Effect of Food (TEF)

 This is defined as the calories your body burns during the digestion and absorption process of the foods you eat, and it typically accounts for around 10% of your total metabolic rate.
 TEF is influenced by the total amount you’re eating (the more you’re eating, the more your body ends up burning to process it all), as well as the macronutrient composition (protein, fat, or carbs) of what you’re eating, as your body burns more calories digesting certain nutrients than it does digesting others (more about this in a few minutes).

 This is the calories burned as a result of all of the activity taking place over the course of the day BESIDES exercise (source)… which includes unconscious, spontaneous daily movement (i.e. the seemingly minor movements you make throughout the day that you didn’t consciously plan to make).
 So everything from brushing your teeth, to walking to your car, to typing, to shopping, to fidgeting, to adjusting your posture, and much more fits into this category.
 NEAT actually accounts for a surprisingly significant amount of the calories that people burn each day, though it can vary quite a bit (we’re talking hundreds of calories) from one person to the next (source).

 When you combine these four factors together, you get what’s referred to as your Total Daily Energy Expenditure (TDEE).